Links on Android Authority may earn us a commission. Learn more.

 While it sounds like this level of protection and functionality should make for an expensive case, Supcase keeps its prices very reasonable.
 Most options fall in the $15 to $30 range, and you have plenty of color options to choose from.
 You don’t even have to reside in the United States to take full advantage of Supcase’s protection.
 Most models are available on Amazon, and you can grab cases for phones as old as the HTC One M8 or Amazon Fire Phone.

 What kind of Supcase case do I need?

 Supcase tends to keep the options pretty simple.
 The most widely available case is the UB Pro.
 It’s probably available for whatever device you’re carrying around, but some of the more niche cases are only available for flagship releases.
 For example, the iPhone 12 is one of the very few phones with access to every type of case.
 Here are a few things to consider as you start your case hunt:

 - How much protection do you want?
-Supcase cases come with various thickness and weight, and they offer different levels of protection.
+Supcase cases come with various thicknesses and weights, and they offer different levels of security.
 Some are thin and support wireless charging, while other UB Pro models offer built-in screen protection.